cisco-oss-eng/perfwhiz/doc/source/installation.rst

 perfmap, the analyzer tool of perfwhiz, will do the data analysis based on different scheduler events, and draw the charts to present them.
-It is using Pandas, Numpy to perform data processing, and Bokeh for plotting.
+It is using Pandas, Numpy to perform data processing, Bokeh and D3.js for charts.

 Installation from PyPI will be as easy as::